EgoMoose/Rbx-PSD-UI/README.md

 This will prompt the user for a Roblox security cookie which tells tarmac which account to actually upload the images to.

-For users that don't want to copy paste a security cookie each time they can simple create a file under the project directory called `cookie.txt` and the program will pull the cookie from the file automatically.
+For users that don't want to copy paste a security cookie each time they can simply create a file under the project directory called `cookie.txt` and the program will pull the cookie from the file automatically.

 ## Limitations